Shares dive, oil soars after Russian action in Ukraine

 AP Business Writer

-BEIJING (AP) — Stocks plunged and oil prices surged by more than $5 per barrel Thursday after President Vladimir Putin launched military action in Ukraine, prompting Washington and Europe to vow sanctions on Moscow that may roil the global economy.
+BEIJING (AP) — Stocks plunged and oil prices surged by more than $8 per barrel Thursday after Russian President Vladimir Putin launched military action in Ukraine, prompting Washington and Europe to vow sanctions on Moscow that may roil the global economy.

-Market benchmarks in Europe and Asia fell by as much as 4% as traders tried to figure out how large Putin’s incursion would be and the scale of Western retaliation.
-Wall Street futures retreated by an unusually wide daily margin of 2.5%.
+Market benchmarks in Europe and Asia fell by more than 4% as traders tried to figure out how large Putin’s incursion would be and the scale of Western retaliation.
+Wall Street futures sank, indicating that U.S. shares were likely to retreat after trading opens.

+Energy prices surged, fuelling inflation fears.
+The spot price in Europe for natural gas, for which the continent relies on Russia to supply, jumped as much as 31%.

 The ruble sank 7.5% against the dollar.